-I recently shared my IPS with you when I told you rather brashly that You Need an Investor Policy Statement.
-In that article, I laid out some of the rationale as to why I think it’s a good idea to create one and to have one.
+I recently shared my IPS with you when I told you rather brashly that You Need an Investor Policy Statement (and later shared a Revised IPS).
+In that original article, I laid out some of the rationale as to why I think it’s a good idea to create one and to have one.
 I even gave you mine, but I didn’t explain how or why I came up with the information within.

 I’d like to do that today, section by section.
 Fasten your safety harness and keep your hands inside the vehicle at all times.
 Personal finance doesn’t get much more exciting than this!